Two Algeria ex-PMs get heavy jail terms in graft trial

 Algiers (AFP)

-Ahmed Ouyahia was sentenced to 15 years and Abdelmalek Sellal to 12, the state-run APS news agency reported.
+Former prime ministers Ahmed Ouyahia and Abdelmalek Sellal, who were both close to the ousted president, were sentenced to 15 years and 12 years respectively.

-It was the first time since Algeria's independence from France in 1962 that former prime ministers had been put on trial.
+It was the first time since Algeria's independence from France in 1962 that former prime ministers have been put on trial.

 The state prosecutor had sought 20-year prison sentences for the two ex-premiers.